…A New Providence Guy!

 Al attended Lincoln School and often jokes that the Mayor’s office in Borough Hall was his French classroom.
-Al attended and graduated New Providence High School in 1972 and is still a proud PIONEER.
-Al continued his studies at Tusculum College and went on to receive his degree in criminal justice at Union College while working fulltime at Bloomingdales.
+Al attended and graduated New Providence High School in 1972 and is a proud PIONEER.
+Al continued his studies at Tusculum College and went on to receive his degree in criminal justice at Union College while working full time.

 In 1982, Al joined UPS.
 Twenty-four of his twenty-eight year tenure at UPS was in service to New Providence.
 After retiring from UPS, Al began a small painting and handyman business in New Providence.

-Al is happily married to wife, Christine, and blessed with four children, Brian (with wife Jessica), Katie (with husband Andre), Bri, and Kate.
-All of Al’s children attend or graduated from New Providence High School.
-Al has two grandchildren, Ryan (who attends AWR Elementary), and little Jameson.
-Al also has a Tibetan Terrier mix rescue dog, KT Bandit.
-Al is grateful for his beautiful family, great friends, this wonderful community, and for many good blessings.
+Al is happily married to wife, Christine, and blessed with four children all of whom graduated from New Providence High School.
+Al has four grandchildren (1 infant, 1 toddler, 1 in preschool in New Providence, 1 at New Providence Middle School), and a beloved rescue dog.
+Al is grateful for his beautiful family, great friends, our wonderful community, and for many good blessings.

 …Commitment to Community!